apache/apex-site/README.md

 How it works
 ------------
-The master branch of this repo contains the source files that are used to generate the HTML that ultimately gets pushed to the incubator site.
+The master branch of this repo contains the source files that are used to generate the HTML that ultimately gets pushed to the site.
 The `asf-site` branch is where the actual generated files are stored.
 Note that this branch must contain exactly one folder called `content`, and so has been checked out as an orphan branch with its own commit history apart from the master branch.
 See the *Contributing* section below.